taucad/assimpjs/pr_summary.md

 The USD loader was the only Assimp importer that bypassed the standard IOSystem abstraction, using dual loading paths (`LoadFromFile` vs `LoadFromMemory`) that caused compatibility issues:

-1. **WASM/AssimpJS Failures**: USD imports failed in WASM environments due to file system access issues
+1. **WASM/AssimpJS Failures**: USD imports failed in WASM environments (AssimpJS) due to file system access issues
 2. **Architectural Inconsistency**: USD loader was the only importer not following Assimp's IOSystem pattern
 3. **Maintenance Complexity**: Dual code paths required special handling and testing